Johabela/portafolio_joha/readme.md

 ![](img/Mobile%20Portafolio%20View%202.png)

+## Resize Mobile View

+I realised the sice view i had with the browser was to small so i had to make the content a little bit bigger.

+## Desktop View

+Content was rearranged, fonts needed to look bigger.

+### * Downloadable PDF CV button DONE!

 Pending:

-* Work on the code for the Downloadable PDF CV button.
+* Desktop blog-article, rearrange the text .

-* View on Desktop and tablet
+* View on table